jaywalker76/calendar/implementation_diary.md

 Left wondering if there's a better way to generate the testing objects.
 89dd6f6
 This commit implements a change from the hardcoded value in line 83 of Module.js, to invoking getTotalDaysInMonth

+## 21Mar2020

+- Implement days grouped into weeks in month
+- Implement Tests for Increasing and Decreasing current month